25 - 1 - Great Films

 Screenplay: Steven Zaillian

-This combination of stunning direction, editing, acting, musical score (John Williams) and black and white cinematography (Janusz Kaminski) make this Spielberg masterpiece a must watch, but be warned—the extreme violence of the Holocaust is on full display here!
-Many will prefer a heavily edited version.
+This combination of stunning direction, editing, acting, musical score (John Williams) and black and white cinematography (Janusz Kaminski) make this Spielberg masterpiece a must watch, but be warned—the extreme violence of the Holocaust is on full display and realism here!
+Many will prefer a heavily edited version, if one is available.
 This account is based on the true story of greedy businessman Oskar Schindler (Liam Neeson).
-He eventually ends up saving over 1100 Jews by working them as free labor in his munitions factory.
+He eventually ends up saving over 1100 Jews, by working them as free labor in his munitions factory.
 He puts a Jew, Itzhak Stern (Ben Kingsley), in the management, and proceeds to make defective shells on purpose.
-Schindler cleverly plays both sides as he tries to make a fortune off the free labor with Amon Goeth (Ralph Fiennes) who runs the concentration camp.
+Schindler cleverly plays both sides as he tries to make a fortune off the free labor with Amon Goeth (Ralph Fiennes) who runs the concentration camp, one of the most heartless villains in movie history.
 The ending of these atrocities is very moving and satisfying.
-Many consider this as one of the greatest films ever made!
+Many consider this as one of the greatest films od all time!

 22. HIGH NOON (1952) U.S.